This post may contain affiliate links.

 See which hotels are available for your dates using the links above.

-Hotels Opposite The Beach & In Port Douglas Main Town
+Hotels Opposite The Beach and in Port Douglas Town

 There is a small strip of hotels opposite the beach near the stinger net where Macrossan St joins the beach road.